 It was our experience that our worst episodes always involved multiple failures of controls.
 (I was tired and did something differently, that caused another mistake which resulted in a third one.)
 Typically, you need three things to go wrong before you have catastrophic failure.
 That’s a reason problems are more common on vacation.
 So, if we saw one thing going wrong, or being different, we reduced the risk on the next things.
 You can apply that to two children with multiple allergies by building in more redundancy.
 For example, eat out less, use one shelf for one child and one shelf for another.
 So you have systems that tend to lower risk.
 Check labels three times.
 Once when you buy, before you put away and before you eat, etc.”

-As our son gets older, we are widening the circle of people we count on to keep him safe.
-He is adventuring out to new schools, new friends’ houses, and new camps.
-At age 12, he participates in the safety trainings and the conversations with chefs and waitstaff.
-Imagine our delight when we met one chef who herself has food allergies and therefore studied his list with careful attention.
+As our child gets older, we are widening the circle of people we count on for safety.
+The kid is adventuring out to new schools, new friends’ houses, and new camps.
+At age 12, the kid participates in the safety trainings and the conversations with chefs and waitstaff.
+Imagine our delight when we met one chef who herself has food allergies and therefore studied the list with careful attention.

 This year we added photos of the Epipen and antihistamine tablets to the hand-out we give to teachers and counselors, because we don’t want there to be any barriers to someone’s understanding of the dosage.
 We also added photos of some of the trickiest labels we have encountered so we could explain why “soy lecithin” is safe, but “soy protein concentrate” is not.

 We try not to overwhelm people with information, but it is hard to know how our efforts are received.
 People are polite.
 They nod and smile.
 And we walk back to our car, leaving our child in their hands.

 Recently, we sent our carefully-crafted food allergy hand-out to a new camp, at TechShop DC-Arlington.
 That same day we received the following email in reply: